skysch/color-rs/readme.md

 color-rs
 ========

-This is an color library meant to provide flexible and convenient color manipulation functions.
+This is an color library providing flexible and convenient color manipulation functions.

 Design
 ------

+Unlike most other color libraries, this is one is not built to encode colors for the purpose of shuffling them off to a GPU or other bulk operations.
+As such, it is not designed to be efficient for doing bulk operations.
+Instead, this is more of an artistic library for manipulating relationships between colors.

-The design goals of this library are as follows:
+The primary requirements of this library are as follows:

 + Available operations must be independent of the underlying representation.
 + Most features of the library must be exposed through a single `Color` object.